Infertility Treatment in Ayurveda

 6. Balakshaya (loss of strength)

-Ayurveda recommended that nourished and healthy body, stress-free mind, strengthening of immune system, nourishment of Dhatus and balanced life style help significantly in the management of infertility.
-Ayurveda describes that restoring Ojas, Vatanulomana, removal of Ama (toxins), pacifying vitiated Dosha, restoring Agni, Vajikaran and use of Sodhana Chikitsa, etc. are some approaches that can help treat infertility.
+Ayurveda recommends that a nourished and healthy body, stress-free mind, strengthening of immune system, nourishment of Dhatus and balanced life style help significantly in the management of infertility.
+Ayurveda describes ways to restore Ojas, Vatanulomana, removal of Ama (toxins), pacifying vitiated Dosha, restoring Agni, Vajikaran and use of Sodhana Chikitsa for fertility management.

-2. Ayurvedic herbs - Many herbs described in ayurvedic texts are known fertility enhancers and improve the quality and function of reproductive organs.
-Some of them are Shatavari, Laxmana, Shatpushpa, Lashun, Ashoka, Lodhra, Dashmool which should be used appropriate according to prakriti, vikriti and dosha state.
+Certain herbs are fertility enhancers.
+Some of them are Shatavari, Laxmana, Shatpushpa, Lashun, Ashoka, Lodhra, Dashmool which should be used according to prakriti, vikriti and dosha state.

-5. Fertility Diet - Diet that increase Ojas (vitality) is recommended for the management of infertility, foods that boosts physical and mental health should be consumed.
-Processed carbohydrates, Preserved food, bakery items,excessive frozen meat and junk foods can affect fertility thus such types of diet need to be avoided.
-Food like ghee, milk, nuts, makhana, chest nuts, dates, honey, saffron, fruits, vegetables, beans, peas, whole grains and spices like; turmeric and
+Diet that increase Ojas (vitality) is recommended for the management of infertility, foods that boosts physical and mental health should be consumed.
+Preserved food, bakery items, frozen meat and junk food need to be avoided.

-6. Life style modification - Ayurveda suggested that one should avoid excessive stress, exercise, sleep well, take timely meals, proper daily routine and avoid consumption of alcohol, smoking & over indulgence in sex and conducting Sadavritta help in the management of infertility.
+Ayurveda says that one should avoid excessive stress, exercise, do yoga, sleep well, take timely meals, and avoid consumption of alcohol, smoking & over indulgence in sex and conducting Sadavritta help in the management of infertility.